409A valuations are used to appraise the fair market value of startup stock

 Let’s go back a couple decades to the days of the first tech bubble, the late 90s.
 Google had just raised a $1M seed round from Ram Shriram, Jeff Bezos and a number of other prominent angel investors.
 Shortly thereafter, the company issued stock options to its first employees.
 How would the fair market value of Google’s common stock have been determined?
 At the time, the norm established by lawyers and investors was to use a simple rule for calculating common share price: 10% the last price per share paid by investors.
 So, if a company sold shares in a priced round at $5 per share, the fair market value of common shares would be $0.50 per share.

-Today, this is not how we calculate the fair market value of common shares.
+Today, this is not how we calculate the fair market value of common shares in private companies.
 A rough estimation was used for FMV back in the 90s because the rules were not rigorously defined.
 In fact, many parts of the Internal Revenue Code (IRC) regarding stock options were not fully fleshed out at that point in time.

 Because of the lack of clarity in the law, that left some loopholes that could be exploited.
 Enron exploited those loopholes in 2001.
 Prior to filing for bankruptcy, Enron executives were granted large options to purchase the company’s stock under the company’s deferred compensation plans.
 Then, the company’s executives accelerated payments to themselves under their deferred compensation plans to pay for the option grants.
 This allowed the executives to get access to the company’s operating capital and get paid out before the company went bankrupt.